praz-11/security-lab-portfolio/01-network-analysis/README.md

-# Network Analysis Lab (Wireshark Packet Capture)
+# Network Traffic Analysis (Wireshark)

-Part of a personal blue-team portfolio focused on SOC analyst skill development.

-## Objective
+## Overview
-Capture and analyse network traffic to identify normal baselines and suspicious behaviour.
+This project focuses on capturing and analysing network traffic using Wireshark to understand normal behaviour and identify suspicious activity.

+Two datasets were analysed:
+- A baseline capture to understand typical traffic patterns
+- A malicious capture to investigate potential compromise

+## Objectives
+- Capture and analyse network traffic
+- Identify normal baseline behaviour
+- Investigate suspicious activity in packet data
+- Extract relevant indicators of compromise (IOCs)
+- Document findings clearly

 ## Deliverables
 - Setup guide
 - Wireshark filters used
-- PCAP evidence (sanitised)
 - IOC summary
-- Final report
+- Analysis report

 ## Files
-- walkthrough.md
+- `walkthrough.md`
-- filters.md
+- `filters.md`
-- ioc-summary.md
+- `ioc-summary.md`
-- report.md
+- `report.md`

-## Outcome
+## Key Outcomes

-This project demonstrates the ability to:

-- Analyse baseline network behaviour
+- Analysed baseline network behaviour across common protocols
-- Investigate suspicious traffic
+- Investigated suspicious traffic linked to a known malicious IP
-- Attribute compromised hosts to users
-- Extract indicators of compromise
+- Identified the affected internal host and associated user
+- Extracted indicators such as IP addresses and domain names
-- Document findings in SOC-style reports
+- Documented findings based on packet-level analysis

 ## Note on Data

-PCAP files used in this project are not included in the repository due to size and privacy considerations.
-The analysis methodology and findings are fully documented above.
+PCAP files are not included due to size and privacy considerations.
+The analysis process and findings are documented in the files above.